DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - Chromatic aberration effect + slight FOV zoom out whenever you use your secondary.
 Makes secondaries feel more powerful.
 - The trails on Allister's hands are now linked to the current number of hits he has in his combo.
 The more hits, the longer the trails.
 - Chromatic Aberration + vignette + more time slow when doing a perfect dodge.
 It should be easier to tell when you perform one.
+- A little vignette shows whenever you take damage.

 ### Enemies
 - The tempest wraith's projectile looks better now